-- the first stage required EMC to spend a minimum of A\$500,000 on project exploration and metallurgical test work by mid December 2010, and - the second stage requires the delivery of a feasibility study in the first guarter of 2012.
+- the first stage required EMC to spend a minimum of A\$500,000 on project exploration and metallurgical test work by mid December 2010, and - the second stage requires the delivery of a feasibility study in the first quarter of 2012.

 The JV partners agreed to extend the stage I work timeframe into 2011 and those first stage requirements were met during the second quarter of 2011.
-Feasibility study work is now underway, conducted by SNC-Lavalin of Brisbane, Australia.
-Upon EMC delivering the feasibility study to Jervois, EMC must pay to Jervois an additional A\$1,300,000 plus the applicable Goods and Services tax, at which time it will be granted a 50% interest in the joint venture
+Under the terms of the JV agreement, upon delivery of a feasibility study to Jervois, along with payment of an additional A\$1,300,000 plus the applicable Goods and Services tax, EMC would earn in a 50% interest in the joint venture.